Chapter 2 Data exploration

 2.3 Loading data into R

-Most of the time you will want to use R on your own data so the first thing you’ll usually do when starting an analysis is to load your data into R. There are generally two ways of loading data into R: either your data is available in an R-format such as an .RData file, or your data comes in some non-R format.
+Most of the time you will want to use R on your own data so the first thing you will usually do when starting an analysis is to load your data into R. There are generally two ways of loading data into R: either your data is available in an R format such as an .RData file, or your data comes in some non-R format.
 The former mostly happens when you saved your R workspace for later, the latter will be needed more frequently.
-For almost every data format there is a dedicated importing function in R. We’ll start by showing you how to read in non-R formats and then show you how to save and load your R workspace.
-For demonstration purposes, we have provided the NINDS data set (Marler et al. 1995) you have encountered in the lecture in two formats: NINDS.csv and NINDS.xlsx.
+For almost every data format there is a dedicated importing function in R. We will start by showing you how to read in non-R formats and then show you how to save and load your R workspace.
+For demonstration purposes, we have created an example data set simulating a study that compares a novel anti-inflammatory medication to an established medication for sepsis patients.
+You can find this data in the files example_data.csv and example_data.xlsx.

 2.3.1 The working directory